tamboekie/flysky_i6x_battery_mod/README.md

 ### Discharge voltage graph
 ![](./README_files/pasted_image.jpg)

-The battery lasted about 6h30 and had an estimated capacity of just over 1000mAh (it was sold as 2500mAh in about 10 years ago, so not bad).
+The battery lasted about 6h30 and had an estimated capacity of just over 1000mAh (it was sold as 2500mAh about 10 years ago, so it has lasted well enough).
 This should be good enough for multiple flights.

 Calibrate and test the TX
 -------------------------